 Signs of breast cancer in dogs include the following:

-- small nodules within the mammary tissue (they feel like little BBs)
+- small nodules (bumps) within the mammary tissue that feel like little BBs under your fingers

-- larger nodules within the mammary tissue, but still under the skin
+- larger nodules within the mammary tissue, still under the skin

 - bloody discharge from the nipple